The Brady Bunch Movie-1995

 Grade: B+

-The overall theme of family, traditions, and musical celebration is apparent and makes for good razzle-dazzle with lots of upbeat song and dance.
+The overall theme of family, traditions, and musical celebration is apparent, making for good razzle-dazzle with lots of upbeat songs and dance.

-Mixed in is a lovely inter-generational theme, where older folks are respected, something all too lacking in today’s real world.
+Mixed in is a lovely inter-generational theme, where older folks are respected, something lacking in today’s real world.

-Miguel Rivera is a twelve-year-old boy living in Mexico with his extended family, including his elderly great-grandmother, Coco- sadly suffering from intermittent dementia.
+Miguel Rivera is a twelve-year-old boy living in Mexico with his extended family, including his elderly great-grandmother, Coco, who is sadly suffering from intermittent dementia.

-Through flashbacks, we learn that Coco’s father, (Miguel’s great-great-grandfather), was an aspiring musician who abandoned the family for greener pastures.
-Subsequently, all music has been banned by the Rivera clan in favor of a modest shoe-making business.
+Through flashbacks, we learn that Coco’s father (Miguel’s great-great-grandfather) was an aspiring musician who abandoned the family for greener pastures.

-There he realizes the true nature of his great-great-grandfather’s sudden departure.
+There, he realizes the true nature of his great-great-grandfather’s sudden departure.

-Pixar successfully sets all the right elements in place for a successful film, and the well-written story only adds layers.
+Pixar successfully sets all the correct elements in place for a successful film, and the well-written story only adds layers.
 The film is quite mainstream, yet appealing to the masses.

-Perhaps very young viewers may become frightened by some of the skeleton-laced faces of Miguel’s ancestors in the other world where he visits, but these images are somewhat tame and mixed with vibrant colors and wonderful production numbers.
+Perhaps very young viewers may become frightened by some of the skeleton-laced faces of Miguel’s ancestors in the other world where he visits.
+Still, these images are somewhat tame and mixed with vibrant colors and extraordinary production numbers.

-Having viewed the film on an airplane traveling cross-country (admittedly not the best way to watch a film), I was entranced by the lovely and touching musical number, “Remember Me (Lullaby)”, so much so that I was moved to tears right on the plane.
+Having viewed the film on an airplane traveling cross-country (admittedly not the best way to watch a film), the lovely and touching musical number “Remember Me (Lullaby)” entranced me, so much so that I was moved to tears right on the plane.

 How’s that for effectiveness?

-The love that Miguel and his relatives share became clearer to me and the conclusion is fine and satisfactory.
+Miguel and his relatives’ love became more apparent, and the conclusion is pleasing and satisfactory.

-A slight miss to the film, corrected mid-way through, is the bratty and entitled nature to Miguel.
-Heaving sighs when he does not get his way, this seems more apparent early on and was quite the turn-off- at first, I did not care for the character, yet I knew I was supposed to.
+A slight miss in the film, corrected midway through, is Miguel’s bratty and entitled nature.
+He heaves sighs when he does not get his way, which seems more apparent early on and was quite the turn-off.

-Pixar does it again as they create a family-friendly experience with a positive, yet non-cliched message of belonging, forgiveness, and the importance of family connections, that feels fresh.
+Pixar does it again, creating a family-friendly experience with a positive yet non-cliched message of belonging, forgiveness, and the importance of family connections that feels fresh.

-In current times of divisiveness, especially with immigration and other cultures being attacked, how appropriate to experience a feel-good, yet not contrived project.
+In current times of divisiveness, especially with immigration and other cultures being attacked, how appropriate is it to experience Coco (2017), a feel-good yet not contrived project?

-Oscar Nominations: Best Original Song-“Remember Me” (won), Best Animated Feature Film (won)
+Oscar Nominations: 2 wins-Best Original Song-“Remember Me” (won), Best Animated Feature Film (won)

 Carmen Jones-1954